 In fact I have never eaten so much food in my life.

-And as I said mid-morning snacks.
+Snacking is encouraged!
 Smaller meals and not too much fat in one go will give your system time to adapt to this new way of eating.

 Keep it simple.

 You can use leftovers from dinner last night in bone broth.
 Just put it all into your bone broth with spices and herbs to make a nice soup or casserole type meal.
+Click here for my bone broth recipe.

 In the summer have green leafy salads with sardines and homemade mayo.
-You can create a m a z i n g salad dressings that make the meal.
+You can create amazing salad dressings that make the meal.

 Keto friendly soups in winter.

-Sandwich with keto bread, lettuce and gherkins, pate, etc.
+Sandwich with keto bread, lettuce and gherkins, patè, etc.

 Patricia Daly says that the best time to eat is at least 3 hours before bedtime.